lynkos/algae-detection/README.md

 10. Disconnect from the current network and reconnect to your WiFi in order to reset ESP32 (so the settings take effect) and connect to the AP

 > [!TIP]
-> If the error screen says it's unable to make a connection, try rebooting the device first (you can do so manually by pressing the 'Reset' button).
-The device will wait 30 seconds for a connection (configurable).
+> If the error screen says it's unable to make a connection, try rebooting the ESP32 first (you can do so manually by pressing the 'Reset' button).
+It'll wait 30 seconds for a connection (configurable).
 >
-> Connect to the SSID, go to the device's IP address and, anytime you're prompted for credentials, enter `admin` as the username and the AP password for the password.
+> Connect to the SSID, go to the ESP32's IP address and, anytime you're prompted for credentials, enter `admin` as the username and the AP password for the password.
 <!-- Img of reset button on ESP32 -->

 <img alt="Disconnect" height="350" src="src/assets/esp32/disconnect.png">

-10. You can now configure and stream from the ESP32 via HTTP
+10. You can now stream from the ESP32
-   - HTTP Motion JPEG Streamer URL: `http://<ip address>/stream`
+   - HTTP Motion JPEG Streamer: `http://<ESP32 IP address>/stream`
-   - HTTP Image URL: `http://<ip address>/snapshot`
+   - HTTP Image: `http://<ESP32 IP address>/snapshot`
-   - RTSP URL: `rtsp://<ip address>:554/mjpeg/1`
+   - RTSP: `rtsp://<ESP32 IP address>:554/mjpeg/1`

 > [!WARNING]
 > Anyone with network access to the device can see the streams and images!